An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized plasmas in uniform magnetic fields: Methodology

 \subsection{Boundary treatment of reflective particles}

-Realistic finite-domain particle simulations will feature boundaries (e.g., walls), and therefore it is important to provide a mechanism to adapt the AP particle orbit integration in their presence.
+Realistic finite-domain particle simulations will feature physical boundaries (e.g., walls), and therefore it is important to provide a mechanism to adapt the AP particle orbit integration in their presence.
 We consider here the case of perfectly reflecting walls, which do not spoil energy conservation \citep{chacon2016curvilinear} and are suitable to diagnose and demonstrate conservation properties.
 The treatment proposed here can be generalized to other boundary conditions (e.g., absorption, emission, etc.), if needed.

 Given the particle sub-stepping strategy described above, it is natural and straightforward to include a boundary condition.
 This is because we can simply make one of the particle substeps end at the wall.
 This is done by iterating the particle EOM such that the particle ends at the wall when hitting it.
 For reflective boundary conditions, the normal velocity of the particle is flipped when the particle hits the wall.
-More specifically, if a particle is found to move beyond a wall, the sub-timestep is adjusted as:
+More specifically, if a particle is found to move beyond a wall, we resolve the full particle orbit with the substep computed as::

-where $\Delta\tau_{p}^{\nu}$ is found from a time estimator (see Ref. \citep{chen2011energy} and also below).
+where $\Delta\tau_{p}^{\nu,*}$ is found from a timestep estimator (see Ref. \citep{chen2011energy} and also below).
 If any velocity component is zero, the particle will not move in that direction.
 Iterations of the particle EOM for that substep will carry on with the updated $\Delta\tau_{p}^{\nu}$ until convergence.
 In practice, we iterate Eqs. \ref{cn_inv1}-\ref{eq:cn_x_update_nu} to convergence, and if a particle intersects the boundary, its position for the end of that substep is placed at the wall according to Eq. \ref{eq:dtau_reflection}.
 After convergence, we flip the sign of its normal component to the wall,

 where $\mathbf{n}$ denotes the normal vector to the wall boundary, and the orbit integration continues as before.